ricsanfre/pi-cluster/docs/_docs/backup.md

 ```

-See more details in Velero's documentation about [aws plugin](https://github.com/vmware-tanzu/velero-plugin-for-aws)
+See more details in [Velero plugin for aws](https://github.com/vmware-tanzu/velero-plugin-for-aws).

 ### Installing Velero CLI